 Protests and Marches Defense Attorneys in Michigan

 Sometimes, there is an overly restrictive government response to a lawful demonstration or protest.
-Criminal charges are sometimes issued wrongfully to people who are acting lawfully and peacefully.
+Criminal charges are sometimes issued wrongfully to people acting lawfully and peacefully.
 In times of high stress and civil unrest, authorities can overreact and go too far.
 Because prosecutors and judges might seek to make an example of those accused of political offenses, it would be in your best interest to work with a top protests and marches defense attorney.

 The primary foundation in America supporting the right to demonstrate or protest comes from the 1st Amendment to the United States Constitution.
 Of all the rights laid out in the Amendments, the Founders believed that the right of free speech was the most important.
 Michigan’s Constitution, enacted in 1963, contains most of the same rights.

-The rights in the United States to free speech and to march, demonstrate, or protest is precious and is a model for the entire world.
+The rights in the United States to free speech and march, demonstrate, or protest is precious and is a model for the entire world.
 People have an absolute right to demonstrate, protest, and march as long as they do not impede the public, damage property, cause injury to people, or refuse reasonable and lawful commands from the police.
-And, counter-protesters have the same rights as protesters.
+And counter-protesters have the same rights as protesters.
 Protests and marches defense attorneys can help you understand if the First Amendment protects your conduct.

 Defense Attorneys Who Can Help When Your Rights are Violated During Protests and Marches or When Police Cross the Line

-Charges Issued to Protesters at Marches and Demonstrations
+Charges Issued to People Taking Part in Protests, Marches and Demonstrations

-There are both state statutes as well as local city and township ordinances that provide for certain limits on public activity.
-People have the right to speak their minds, but may not harm others or property, and they may not prevent access to public buildings or services.
-Harming people or the property of others is not protected activity.
+There are both state statutes and local city and township ordinances that provide for specific limits on public activity.
+People have the right to speak their minds but may not harm others or property, and they may not prevent access to public buildings or services.
+Harming people or the property of others is not a protected activity.
 As stated by famous Supreme Court Justice Oliver Wendell Holmes, “Your right of freedom of expression ends where my nose begins.”

-The idea is, you can do almost anything you want if you don’t harm or endanger other people, property, or break any laws.
-There are many things that you may not do while expressing your opinions or protesting injustices.
-Some activities are a violation of state law, and some are violations of local ordinances.
+The idea is that you can do almost anything you want if you don’t harm or endanger other people, property, or break any laws.
+You may not do some things while expressing your opinions or protesting injustices.
+Some activities violate state law, and some are violations of local ordinances.
 Some of the more common violations are as follows:

 - Looting – Breaking into a structure (store, factory, business) and stealing someone else’s property;